basilisk-in/NaariKavach/NaariKavach_Backend/api_testing_guide.md

 - The WebSocket connection will keep streaming location updates for a specific SOS.
 - Only authenticated users can mark an SOS as resolved or assign officers.
 - Anyone can create an SOS request and update locations, making it accessible in emergencies.
+- **Image Upload Features:**
+  - Multiple images can be uploaded for each SOS request
+  - Images are stored securely in the `/media/sos_images/` directory
+  - Each image can have an optional description
+  - Image URLs are provided for direct access to uploaded files
+  - Supported image formats: JPG, JPEG, PNG, GIF
+  - Images are automatically organized and named to prevent conflicts
+- **Database Changes:**
+  - Added `SOSImage` model to store image metadata
+  - Updated `SOS` serializer to include related images
+  - Images are linked to SOS requests via foreign key relationship